 There’s a very odd and persistent pathology in the minds of liberals and neoliberals who supported Hillary Clinton during the Democratic primary: They hate Bernie Sanders.
 Sure, they hate Trump too—a lot—but man, they really, really hate Bernie.
 This can seem confusing, because as most of us know, the primary ended back in June.
-They’re a bit like that Japanese soldier who hid in the Filipino jungle for 27 years after World War Two, not realizing his country had surrendered, except for one key difference: The Clinton-ites won!
+They’re a bit like that Japanese soldier who hid in the Filipino jungle for 27 years after World War Two, not realizing his country had surrendered.
+There’s just one key difference: They actually won!

 Yet victory hasn’t dimmed their deep antipathy for Bernie, and they will do anything to discredit him, ethics be damned.
 Here’s why it matters: There’s a fight going on for the heart of the party, and until the fight is resolved, opposing Trump will be that much harder.
 To beat centrism, and bury it in the graveyard of history, it’s important to understand how it operates on the propaganda level.

 Enter Sally Albright, with this tweet that you may have missed over the long weekend: